-There are four colour options, though: blue case with silver bezel and black strap; grey case with gold bezel and grey strap; black case with gold bezel and black strap; and all-black (version tested).
+There are four colour options, though: blue case with silver bezel and black strap, grey case with gold bezel and grey strap, black case with gold bezel and black strap, and all-black (version tested).

-All the straps of the four models are made of silicone and feel very comfortable on the skin.
+All the straps of the four models are made of silicone and very comfortable on the skin.

-The watch is so lightweight that you might not even be aware that you are wearing it - a good thing, as this watch can monitor sleep in addition to tracking daily physical activities.
+The watch is so lightweight that you might not be even aware that you are wearing it - a good thing, as this watch can monitor sleep in addition to tracking daily physical activities.
 It also tracks stress levels and body battery, which is Garmin's own measurement of a person's energy level.

 The Venu has Garmin Pay, Garmin's cashless payment scheme that works like Apple Pay and Samsung Pay.
 It can be used to pay for public transport here, so you can tap the Venu on gantries and card readers instead of using an ez-link card.